Exalted Ruler Warren Halvorson

 Please browse our site, give us your feedback and be sure to sign our Guest Book!

-The original building that houses the Lodge was built sometime late 1930 as part of a multiunit complex.
-It was added onto several times over the next 20 years.
+The original building that houses the Lodge was built sometime in the early 1940's as part of the multiunit Carver Park complex.
+The building was added onto several times over the next 20 years.

 The building and approximately 1.8 acres was donated to the old Henderson Elks Lodge No. 1956 in the late 1950’s.
 In 1995 Grand Lodge lifted the Charter of Henderson Lodge #1956 after a group of members calling themselves "Elks Helping People, Inc.", incorporated 17 May 1994, took control of the property by illegal means.
 The property was regained late 1996 early 1997 by Grand Lodge.
 The newly Chartered Henderson/Green Valley Lodge #2802 acquired the property for $15,000 plus in 1997 and has continued to occupy the facility ever since.